paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-061-interjurisdictional-fisheries.md

 <a id="section-4103"></a>
 ## § 4103.
 Apportionment
-**(a) Time when apportionments made** Funds appropriated under [section 4107(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title16-section4107/a&num=0&edition=prelim) shall be apportioned by the Secretary among the States on October 1 of each fiscal year, or as soon thereafter as practicable.
+**(a) Time when apportionments made** Funds appropriated under section 4107(a) 11 See References in Text note below. of this title shall be apportioned by the Secretary among the States on October 1 of each fiscal year, or as soon thereafter as practicable.

 **(b) Apportionment formula** The amount of funds apportioned to each State shall be determined by the Secretary as the ratio which the equally weighted average of the volume and value of fishery resources harvested by domestic commercial fishermen and received within such State during the 3 most recent calendar years for which data satisfactory to the Secretary are available bears to the total equally weighted average of the volume and value of all fishery resources harvested by domestic commercial fishermen received within all of the States during those calendar years.